NVIDIA/open-nvfwupd/FactoryMode/ReferenceMaterials/flow_chart.md

 - Track progress and timing

 ### 4. **Step Execution**
-- Execute operations on target devices (compute, switch, power shelf)
+- Execute operations on target devices (compute, switch)
 - Retry on failure with configurable retry count
 - Execute steps sequentially or in parallel as defined